 - Increasing place attractiveness and competitiveness – attracting businesses and increasing inward investment, raising property values and bringing visitors who spend to the area;

 - Improving health and well-being – greenspace becomes a central feature in people’s lives.
 Communities enjoy health and well-being benefits.
 Increased contact with nature helps people’s mental and physical health.
 Healthcare professionals have the ability to prescribe use of greenspaces increasingly.

 We will work with project partners and research institutions to demonstrate the added value of the work done and to use the findings to strengthen the case for investing in multifunctional green infrastructure in future.
 'Grass-roots' evaluation, speaking directly to the people who live near, use and will benefit from the sites, will show the impact at local as well as strategic levels.
 This will develop the evidence base, case studies and personal stories showing the difference that's made to people's lives.

-The multi-functional nature of GI/NBS allow it to target multiple policy areas at once, making it relevant to the climate emergency, green recovery and sustainable development goals.
+The multi-functional nature of Green Infrastructure allows it to target multiple policy areas at once, making it relevant to the climate emergency, green recovery and sustainable development goals.